VictorWTang/CCLE-Video-Downloader/README.md

 4. Copy the `app\config.example` file to `app\config`.
 Edit the path option to set where you want to save the files to.
 5. Add all files in the `add-on` folder to a `.zip` archive.
 To do this, select all the files in the `add-on` folder, right click, and select `Send to > Compressed (zipped) folder`.
 6. In Firefox, visit the `about:debugging` page by entering it into the URL bar.
 Select `This Firefox` on the left menu, and click `Load Temporary Add-on...`.
 Select the `.zip` file created in step 5.
+7. At this point, you are all set.
+Refer to the Usage section on how to download videos.
-7. Remove the extension after downloading the videos you want.
+8. Remove the extension after downloading the videos you want.

 ### For Mac/Linux